RubenSandwich/EdibleEms/_posts/2016-12-12-4-Ways-to-Enjoy-Nature-Even-When-It's-Cold.md

 **Here are a couple of ways that I still manage to enjoy the outdoors while temperatures are dropping:**

-1.You don’t have to be outside all day to see a benefit!
+1. You don’t have to be outside all day to see a benefit!
 Even 30 minutes of walking in our neighborhood park can leave me feeling so refreshed.
 Still think that isn't enough?
 Try going outside twice a day for 20-30 minutes a day instead of in one long chunk.
 Go to a park close to your house and just go twice, morning and night.
 What else are Saturdays for?

-2.Bundle up!
+2. Bundle up!
 So obvious but a good coat, shoes, and long underwear can make a world of difference.

-3.Bring nature to your house (or office).
+3. Bring nature to your house (or office).
 Scatter plants throughout the area you spend the most time in.

-4.Pretend!
+4. Pretend!
 Pull a comfy armchair up right next to the window with the best view in the house, surround it with plants in all directions, grab a blanket, and bask in the nature while sitting on your own comfy chair.
 Book optional.